bakdata/kafka-error-handling/README.md

 The example uses the `AvroDeadLetterConverter` from `error-handling-avro`.
 Analogously, `error-handling-proto` implements a `ProtoDeadLetterConverter`.
-A custom `DeadLetterConverter` can be passed to `DeadLetterTransformer.create`.
+A custom `DeadLetterConverter` can be passed to `DeadLetterProcessor.create`.

 ## Development